Azyhan96/snipcart-v3-feedback/README.md

 Simply [create a new issue here](https://github.com/snipcart/snipcart-v3-feedback/issues/new/choose).

+You can find the v3.0 documentation [right here](https://snipcart-docs-v3.netlify.com/).

 Thank you for helping us making Snipcart better for all our users :)

 ## How can I get access to the beta?